Holiday Reading – 5 Books to help you get a board seat

 “Presence stems from believing in and trusting yourself—your real, honest feelings, values, and abilities.
 That’s important because if you don’t trust yourself, how can others trust you?
 Whether we are talking in front of two people or five thousand, interviewing for a job, negotiating for a raise, or pitching a business idea to potential investors, speaking up for ourselves or speaking up for someone else, we all face daunting moments that must be met with poise if we want to feel good about ourselves and make progress in our lives.
 Presence gives us the power to rise to these moments.” — From Presence by Amy Cuddy.

-The most profound element of Amy’s research focuses on the power of body language.
-To be more precise, how we can use our physiology (our bodies) to increase our power and presence.
-It can enable you to override your fight or flight instinct, allowing you to be grounded, open and engaged.
+The most profound element of Amy’s research focuses on the power of body language—specifically, how we can use our physiology (our bodies) to increase our power and presence.
+Body language can enable you to override your fight-or-flight instinct, allowing you to be grounded, open, and engaged.
 It has been tested and proven.
 Your body pose can change hormone levels and your mind.

 Takeaways to help you get appointed

-Networking is key to gaining a board seat, as we know that 65% of all board appointments are made via a personal or professional connection.
-Fear of rejection and working about what others may think is the main hurdle to making these connections.
-Having presence is about having the control, confidence and self-assurance to stop the constant inner monologue.
+Networking is key to gaining a board seat, as 65% of all board appointments are made via a personal or professional connection.
+The main hurdle to making these connections is the fear of rejection and worrying about what others may think.
+Having a presence is about having control, confidence, and self-assurance to stop the constant inner monologue.

 My final takeaway is Cuddy’s “Fake it until you become it” theory.
 Don’t get me wrong; this is not about faking your skills or experience to get a board seat.
 It is about practice, body language and portraying confidence.
 This confidence will allow you to share your knowledge and present your true self.